JaMo42/system_monitor/README.md

 - CPU graph
   - `a`: toggle average CPU usage
   - `C`: togle CPU graph range scaling
+- Context menus
+  - `k` and `<Up>`:  up
+  - `j` and `<Down>`: down
+  - `<Space>` and `<Enter>`: confirm
+  - anyting else: cancel

 These can be viewed while the application is running by pressing `?`.

+### Mouse control

+Process viewer:

+If the mouse cursor is above the process viewer the scroll wheel moves the process cursor.
+Clicking the `PID`, `CPU%`, or `MEM%` headers chooses that sorting mode or toggles between descending and ascending sorting.
+Clicking a process selects that process, clicking the selected process again opens the context menu.
+Clicking a item in the context menu selects it, clicking outside the menu cancels it.
+The context menu should also highlight the element under the cursor however this may not work in some terminals.

 ## Configuration